Every completion leaves a receipt. Every copyleft exposure is flagged.

 Enterprise IP hygiene

-When legal asks whether a copyleft snippet ever landed in a closed-source codebase, the receipts answer with cryptographic certainty, not a quarterly attestation.
+When legal asks whether a copyleft snippet ever landed in a closed-source codebase, the receipts give a signed answer.
+No more waiting for a quarterly review.

 Bug-bounty and provenance

-If a suggested completion is later flagged as derived from a specific OSS file, the receipt lets the team rewind to the exact call and exact training-corpus class.
+If someone later flags a suggested completion as copied from a specific open-source file, the receipt lets the team go back to the exact call and see exactly what training data it came from.

 Acquisition due diligence

-An acquirer's diligence team verifies code provenance by walking the receipt log.
-No reconstructive forensics.
+A buyer's due diligence team checks where the code came from just by reading the receipt log.
+No digital forensics.
 No vendor surveys.

 One endpoint.
 One envelope.
 No Hive dependency in your inference path.

-A code generation operator adopts hive-vcr-1 by appending the receipt envelope to the response and exposing a public verification key.
-Hive's countersignature is a sidecar; it does not sit on the critical path.
-If Hive disappears, the operator's receipts remain verifiable against the operator's own key.
+A code generation operator adopts hive-vcr-1 by adding the receipt package to its response and publishing a verification key.
+Hive's signature rides alongside the operator's own, off to the side.
+It never sits on the critical path.
+If Hive goes away, the operator's receipts still check out against the operator's own key.